Knights of Columbus: Emblem of the order

 Mounted on the shield are three objects: the fasces, an anchor, and a sword.
 In ancient Rome, the fasces was carried before magistrates as an emblem of authority.
 The order uses it as "symbolic of authority which must exist in any tightly bonded and efficiently operating organization."
 The anchor represents Christopher Columbus, admiral under the orders of the kings of Spain and patron of this partnership, here a symbol of the Catholic contribution to America.
 The short sword, or dagger, was a weapon used by medieval knights.
-The shield as a whole, with the letters "K of C", represents "Catholic Knighthood in organized merciful action."
+The shield as a whole, with the letters "KOC", represents "Catholic Knighthood in organized merciful action."

 Triad Emblem of the Fourth Degree

 Fourth Degree assemblies are separate from councils.
 They have their own officers and a separate emblem.
 This optional, patriotic degree was instituted in 1900.